camoensr21/A-B-test/README.md

 In this project we will use some key statistics concepts such as: Binomial, Bayes rules diagram, Maximum probability,confidence intervall, Central Limit
 Theorem,Practical Statistics vs Significance, Hypothesis testing,Ordinary Least Square regression , logistic regression.

+AI class required me to add some collaborator